-The core development team lives among the woods and small farms of rural southwest Wisconsin, USA.
+The core development team (aka "Bob and Lynn") lives among the woods and small farms of rural southwest Wisconsin, USA.
 We don't have much cell phone coverage, but we do have very good internet!
 We are helped by a few others located around the world.

 The networks who use the software also help us create it.
 For example, the Value Network Software (NRP) was designed by Sensorica as much as the programmers.